 -Sarah Jane ("Sadie") Temm (born Sarah Jane Brown) (1858-1935) married Dennis Edwards in Salem, Massachusetts, but settled in Freeport, Maine.
 They had three children who survived to adulthood (Pearl, Dana & Pauline).
 Dennis was killed in the summer of 1898 by a train while riding his horse in Freeport.
 I'm in touch with one of Pearl's descendants, and have learned quite a bit about this family.
 Sadie later married a John Brett, and had no further children.
 On Sadie's 2nd marriage record in 1903, it stated that Sadie's father William Temm (Marcus) was born in Portland, and that Sarah Jane Brownrigg was born in Machias.
 I wonder if Marcus' need to lay low made everyone say he was from Maine, even 35 years after his death.
 Also, Sarah Jane's parents had moved to Machias, Maine at one point, so it's likely that Sadie believed Sarah Jane was born in Machias.

--Robert James Temm (1860-1863) (shown as "Infant Brown" listed in the census record above), appears in a Death Notice in Portland Daily Eastern Argus on 3 Oct 1863.
+-Robert James Temm (1860-1863) (shown as "Infant Brown" listed in the census record above), died at age 3.

 -Catherine Mary Temm (1865-after 1905) went by the name Kate Temm, and never married.
 She was born just after the Temms' move to Scarborough, and their reversion from Brown to their correct surname "Temm".
 Aunt Isabelle stated that she remembers stories about her living in Woodfords area of Portland and working as a waitress.
 This sent me looking through the Portland directories, where I found "Katie Timm" living at 112 India Street, and working as a waitress, for the year 1896.
 She shows up in the 1900 Census as a waitress and lived at 54 Free Street, in the boarding house of Dennis Kilday.
 On this census, she declares her parents to be both from Maine (just like her sister's death record had stated).
 On the 1905 City Directory, she's working as a waitress at 10 Moulton Street (John L. Gibbs Restaurant), and roomed at 54 Center Street (just a few blocks away - house is now a parking lot next to Staples School).
 Her name vanishes from City Directories after 1905.
 No further records found.